Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 ## Managing users

-The **Users** tab enables you to view and manage users of the selected organization.
+The **Users** view enables you to view and manage users of the selected organization.

 ![Managing users](/Images/dashboard_users.png)